 Give any information you obtained about the other driver and their vehicle to the police when you make your report.
 They might be able to pull the driver’s insurance record for you through their computer system.
 You’ll also cover your own legal obligations and boost your case by sharing your side of the story.

-What if the Other Driver Has No Insurance?
+What if the Other Driver Has No Auto Insurance Coverage?

 One trick an uninsured driver may pull is to offer you cash on the spot after a wreck.
 If you take that cash, it won’t matter if they have car insurance.
 It will appear as if you already accepted compensation, and that’s grounds to deny your claim.